bat/bat/doc/manual/getting-started.md

 and `max`.
 Each parameter must be added with a unique name.
 BAT will also create a "safe version" of the name which removes all non alpha-numeric characters except for the underscore, which is needed for naming of internal storage objects.
-Each parameters name should also convert to a unique safe name; BAT will complain if this is not the case (and `AddParameter` will return `false`).
+Each parameter name should also convert to a unique safe name; BAT will complain if this is not the case (and `AddParameter` will return `false`).